QuakeWatch Server Manual

 messages from another QuakeWatch server.

-- The
+- The "QWViaFileFeeder" receives

-"QWViaFileFeeder" receives messages via files placed into an "input"
+messages via files placed into an "input" directory (similar to how

-directory (similar to how a QDDS "hub" operates).
+a QDDS "hub" operates).

-- The "QWCorbaFeeder" receives messages by way of a
+- The "QWCorbaFeeder" receives messages

-CORBA method.
+by way of a CORBA method.

-- The "QDDSFeeder" and "QddsAnssEQFeeder" modules
+- The "QDDSFeeder", "QddsAnssEQFeeder"

-operate as a "leaf" on
+and "QddsQuakeMLFeeder" modules operate as a "leaf" on the QDDS

-and translating new event messages.
+network, receiving and translating new event messages.

 Any number of "<QWFeederMod>"

-specified, and any combination of feeder types may be included.
-The following attributes of this
+feeder types may be included.
+The

-element are common to all feeder modules.
+following attributes of this element are common to all feeder

 Name = "feederName"

-The name associated with the feeder
+associated with the feeder module.
+The

 Class = "feederClassSpec"